 It is always a good idea to have an onboarding worksheet, or similar process that will help you learn more about your customers.
 With this data, you can do things like:

 • Thank customers for their business and new purchases

 • Learn about their interests, and how you can establish rapport

 • Find out where you can connect with them on social media

 By going the extra mile and developing a relationship with your customers, they will feel less like a revenue-producing “number” for your business and more like a valued part of your business.

 Track and Monitor Your Social & Review Websites

 20 Years ago, unless you proactively sought out feedback it could be tough to identify customers who were happy or unhappy with your service.
 With the emergence of social media and review websites, this has become a much easier process.
 You can easily find out the overall sentiment for your business by paying attention to these online properties and addressing any problems that are identified.

-If you happen to see any negative reviews or mention of your brand on a review website, or social media, it is an excellent opportunity to not only address the customer’s concern directly, but will also give you a heads up that particular area of your business may need some attention.
-More often than not, the customer will be pleased that you are going above and beyond to address their concerns, and will become an advocate for your business moving forward.
+If you happen to see any negative reviews or mention of your brand on a review website, or social media, it is an excellent opportunity to not only address the customer’s concern directly but will also give you a heads up that a particular area of your business may need some attention.
+More often than not, the customer will be pleased that you are going above and beyond to address their concerns and will become an advocate for your business moving forward.